kumar2net/my-eleventy-site/src/posts/2022-04-18-hyperlapse-gondola-ride.md

 Then I learned he shot that as a hyperlapse

+![Hyperlapse Gondola Ride]

-![] (/assets/images/hyperlapse-gondola-ride-874783ba. jpg) So a 10 minutes gondola ride is compressed to 30 seconds and all these using a smartphone
+ So a 10 minutes gondola ride is compressed to 30 seconds and all these using a smartphone

+![Hyperlapse Gondola Ride]

-![] (/assets/images/hyperlapse-gondola-ride-ebf39a03. png) Hyperlapse Vs Timelapse
+ Hyperlapse Vs Timelapse

 I am aware of timelapse as I have seen lunar phases captured by friends using Nikon SLR

+![Hyperlapse Gondola Ride]

-![] (/assets/images/hyperlapse-gondola-ride-e8f2dcec. jpg) Sea to Sky Gondola ride
+ Sea to Sky Gondola ride